The Vermont Statutes Online

 (E) Department.
 Vermont Fish and Wildlife Department.

 (F) Injurious Fish.
-Fish determined by the Vermont Fish and Wildlife Department or the United States Fish and Wildlife Service to be a danger to or potential danger to, Vermont's fish or wildlife.
+Fish determined by the Vermont Fish and Wildlife Department or the U.S. Fish and Wildlife Service to be a danger to or potential danger to, Vermont's fish or wildlife.

 (G) Annual Fish Health Inspection.
 Annual inspection (minimum once a year) for fish pathogens using inspection procedures approved by the Department, such as those provided for in the most recent addition of the "Blue Book," which is developed by the Fish Health Section of the American Fisheries Society (AFS) or the most recent addition of the "Fish Health Protection Regulations Manual of Compliance," of the Department of Fisheries and Oceans, Canada.